 You might find different standards and current ratings from different electrical wires manufacturers.
 They represent the maximum current for which the heating and the losses are below a specified level.
 Firstly like I mentioned, wires could be made from different materials thus the difference.
 Secondly, each industry has different standard and specification.
 For RC quadcopters, the above table should be sufficient.

 Voltage is not that important for RC applications, since the voltage range we deal with are normally within 30V.
 Note that the wires we used are normally designed with a nominal voltage of 600V and tested at much higher voltage e.g. 2000V.

 Some More Tips

 The chart above is based off of decent quality copper wire.
-Cheap, low quality wire might not be made of copper but brass or aluminium, which could have a bad effect on the max current it can conduct.
-The consumers would not know this unless electrical tests are done on the wires.
-Therefore, make sure you buy the wires from trustworthy sellers.
+Cheap, low quality wire might be made of brass or aluminium instead, which could have a negative effect on the max current it can conduct and handle.
+The consumer would not know this effects unless technical electrical tests are done on the wires.
+Therefore, make sure to buy wires from trustworthy sellers.

-Also Limitation in amp draw of the wire does not account for any limitations on the attached connector.
-As an example, 22 AWG wire is good for up to 10 amps, but the JST/BEC connector is limited to 5-6 amps.
+As mentioned above regarding “current rating bottlenecks” in the wires itself, limitations can also take place in the attached connectors.
+As an example, 22 AWG wire might good for up to 15 amps, but the connected JST connector might be limited to 5-6 amps.

 More Info and Discussion

-We have a similar topics on the forum if you fancy more information.
+We have a similar topics on the forum if you fancy more information and discussions.